Reopening the Hole Argument: The Choquet-Bruhat--Geroch theorem

-The initial-value approach to \GR\ is based on \pde-theory and the following ideology: \begin{itemize} \item \emph{All valid \textbf{assumptions} in \GR\ are assumptions about initial data} $(\til{\Sg},\til{g}, \tilde{k})$. \end{itemize} Such an initial data triple, assumed smooth, is obtained by equipping some $3d$ Riemannian manifold $(\til{\Sg},\g)$ with a second symmetric tensor $\til{k}\in \X^{(2,0)}(\til{\Sg})$, i.e.\ of the same ``kind'' as the 3-metric $\g$, such that $(\til{\Sg},\g,\tilde{k})$ satisfies the vacuum constraints Here $\til{R}$ is the Ricci scalar on $\til{\Sg}$ for the Riemannian metric $\g$ and likewise $\tn$ is the unique Levi-Civita (i.e.\ metric) connection on $\til{\Sg}$ determined by $\g$ (so that $\tn\g=0$). \begin{itemize} \item \emph{All valid \textbf{questions} in \GR\ are questions about ``the'' \mghd\ $(M,g,\iota)$ thereof. } \end{itemize} Among these questions, the one relevant to the \HA\ concerns the uniqueness of $(M,g,\iota)$, whence the scare quotes around `the'.
+First, I review the theorem in question.
+It is the culmination of the initial-value approach to \GR, which is based on \pde-theory, and the following ideology:\footnote{Physicists would see this as the \textsc{adm} approach to \GR, as in Misner,Thorne, and Wheeler (1973).
+But the mathematical literature developed almost independently, led by Choquet-Bruhat.} \begin{itemize} \item \emph{All valid \textbf{assumptions} in \GR\ are assumptions about initial data} $(\til{\Sg},\til{g}, \tilde{k})$. \end{itemize} Such an initial data triple, assumed smooth, is obtained by equipping some $3d$ Riemannian manifold $(\til{\Sg},\g)$ with a second symmetric tensor $\til{k}\in \X^{(2,0)}(\til{\Sg})$, i.e.\ of the same ``kind'' as the 3-metric $\g$, such that $(\til{\Sg},\g,\tilde{k})$ satisfies the vacuum constraints Here $\til{R}$ is the Ricci scalar on $\til{\Sg}$ for the Riemannian metric $\g$ and likewise $\tn$ is the unique Levi-Civita (i.e.\ metric) connection on $\til{\Sg}$ determined by $\g$ (so that $\tn\g=0$). \begin{itemize} \item \emph{All valid \textbf{questions} in \GR\ are questions about ``the'' \mghd\ $(M,g,\iota)$ thereof. } \end{itemize} Among these questions, the one relevant to the \HA\ concerns the uniqueness of $(M,g,\iota)$, whence the scare quotes around `the'.
 Roughly speaking, a \mghd\ (for \emph{maximal globally hyperbolic development}) of $(\til{\Sg},\g,\tilde{k})$ is a maximal spacetime $(M,g)$ ``generated'' by these initial data via the Einstein equations, in that injects $\til{\Sg}$ into $M$ as a ``time slice'' on which the 4-metric $g$ induces the given 3-metric $\g$ and extrinsic curvature $\til{k}$.
 In more detail,\footnote{See also the references in footnote \ref{ufn}, or Landsman (2021), \S 7.6.
-Tildes adorn $3d$ objects. } A \emph{Cauchy development} or \emph{globally hyperbolic development} of given initial data $(\til{\Sg},\g,\tilde{k})$ satisfying the constraints \er{MC0} is a triple $(M,g,\iota)$, where $(M,g)$ is a spacetime that solves the vacuum Einstein equations $R_{\mu\nu}=0$ and $\iota$ is an injection making $\iota(\til{\Sg})$ a spacelike Cauchy (hyper)surface in $M$ such that $g$ induces these initial data on $\iota(\til{\Sg})\cong\til{\Sg}$, i.e.\ $\g=\iota^*g$ is the metric and $\tilde{k}$ is the extrinsic curvature of $\til{\Sg}$, induced by the embedding $\iota$ and the 4-metric $g$.\footnote{ Let $N$ be the unique (necessarily timelike) future-directed normal vector field on $\iota(\til{\Sg})$ such that $g_x(N_x,N_x)=-1$.
-Then $\til{k}(X,Y)=-g(\nabla_XN,Y)$ defines the extrinsic curvature of $\iota(\til{\Sg})$.} It follows that $(M,g)$ is globally hyperbolic, since it has a Cauchy surface.\footnote{This procedure by no means excludes the study of non-globally hyperbolic spacetimes in \GR, which in this approach emerge as possible extensions of globally hyperbolic spacetimes (which is possible even if they are maximal in the above, i.e.\ globally hyperbolic sense).
-This is closely connected to strong cosmic censorship (Penrose, 1979), which in turn is related to a kind of indeterminism in \GR\ that is outside the scope of the \HA\ and may occur even if we all agree that the \mghd\ of given initial data is essentially unique.
-See e.g.\ Earman (1995), Doboszewski (2017, 2020), Smeenk \& W\"{u}thrich (2021), or Landsman (2021), Chapter 10, and references therein.}
+Tildes adorn $3d$ objects. } a \emph{Cauchy development} or \emph{globally hyperbolic development} of given initial data $(\til{\Sg},\g,\tilde{k})$ satisfying the constraints \er{MC0} is a triple $(M,g,\iota)$, where $(M,g)$ is a spacetime that solves the vacuum Einstein equations $R_{\mu\nu}=0$ and $\iota$ is an injection making $\iota(\til{\Sg})$ a spacelike Cauchy (hyper)surface in $M$ such that $g$ induces these initial data on $\iota(\til{\Sg})\cong\til{\Sg}$, i.e.\ $\g=\iota^*g$ is the metric and $\tilde{k}$ is the extrinsic curvature of $\til{\Sg}$, induced by the embedding $\iota$ and the 4-metric $g$.\footnote{ Let $N$ be the unique (necessarily timelike) future-directed normal vector field on $\iota(\til{\Sg})$ such that $g_x(N_x,N_x)=-1$.
+Then $\til{k}(X,Y)=-g(\nabla_XN,Y)$ defines the extrinsic curvature of $\iota(\til{\Sg})$.} It follows that $(M,g)$ is globally hyperbolic, since it has a Cauchy surface.